odewahn/thebe-server/docs/rackspace-create-cluster.md

 scp your-credential-file.zip root@rackspace-swarm-test:.
 ```

-Once it's copied, login to the server, unzip it, and then you're good to go.
+Once it's copied, login to the server, unzip it.

-### Set up the docker environment

 Run the `docker.env` file inside your new directory in order to set your credentials so that you can access the swarm:

 ```
 $ cd e1c3155e-a0f2-4e8b-acb8-de123e8dd3c6/
 $ source docker.env
 ```

 You can use `docker info` to see the setup: